How to Get Drug and Alcohol Treatment When You Don’t Have Insurance

 - Previous attempts at treatment.

-- The existence of any other mental health issues, including process disorders such as gambling addiction.
+- The existence of any other mental health issues, such as anxiety, depression, or any process disorders such as compulsive gambling.

 - Whether travel to another city or state may be arranged.